-The origin of capital, Chiusdino, is remote and perhaps be placed during the Lombard domination in Tuscany: the Lombards entered Italy, between 568 and 569, succeeding in a short time to rip to the Eastern Roman Empire all provinces North of the Po; starting from 572 they occupied the western territories of Tuscany between the rivers Cecina and Ombrone, roughly the area of the metalliferous hills.
+The origin of Chiusdino, is remote and perhaps could be placed during the Lombard domination in Tuscany: the Lombards entered Italy, between 568 and 569, succeeding in a short time to rip to the Eastern Roman Empire and all provinces situated Northern than the Po river; starting from 572 they occupied the western territories of Tuscany between the rivers Cecina and Ombrone, roughly the area of the metalliferous hills.

 Monuments and landmarks